 Main Street is the novel that was supposed to win Sinclair Lewis the Pulitzer Prize in 1921.
-Widely popular in its day, it was recommended for the Pulitzer Prize by the selection committee (the “novel jury”) recommended the novel to be awarded the Pulitzer Prize, however it was overturned due to a controversial change to Mr. Pulitzer’s estate gift to Columbia University – a shift from awarding the prize for novels that present the “whole” character of American life to the “wholesome” character of American life.
+Widely popular in its day, it was recommended for the Pulitzer Prize by the selection committee (the Pulitzer “novel jury”), however the award was overturned by the Pulitzer Advisory Board at Columbia University.
+The Board controversially changed the language of Mr. Pulitzer’s bequest to Columbia University by shifting the criteria in order to novels representing the “wholesome” character of American life, rather than the “whole” character of American life.
 In other words, the new criteria added a moral element to the selection process.
 It was a deliberate attempt to snub Sinclair Lewis and his blistering brand of satire.
-The Board of Trustees of Columbia overturned the decision, and instead Edith Wharton was awarded the prize, leaving Sinclair Lewis furious (a man already known for his tempestuous personality).
-He was overlooked again for his 1922 satire of American middle class materialism, Babbit.
-Lewis eventually won the Pulitzer (perhaps as an apology from the University) for his lengthy novel about American medicine, Arrowsmith (read my reflections on Arrowsmith here) but by that point Lewis rather loudly declined the prize while decrying the whole process.
+The Board of Trustees at Columbia University awarded Edith Wharton the prize in 1921, leaving Sinclair Lewis furious (a man already known for his tempestuous personality).
+He was overlooked again in 1922 for Babbitt, a satire of American middle class materialism.
+He was eventually awarded the Pulitzer Prize (perhaps as an apology from Columbia University) for his lengthy satire of American medicine, Arrowsmith (read my reflections on Arrowsmith here) but by that point Lewis rather loudly declined the prize while decrying the whole process.

-While Sinclair Lewis eventually left Sauk Centre for Yale (and he never returned), in Main Street Carol leaves Gopher Prairie for a time only to return in defeat.
-Any lingering romantic notions about small town American life is tragically burst in Main Street.
+While in his lifetime Sinclair Lewis eventually did leave Sauk Centre for Yale (never to return), in Main Street Carol leaves Gopher Prairie for a short time only to return in defeat.
+Any lingering romantic notions about small town life in America are tragically shattered in Main Street.

-Sinclair Lewis comes to light as a kind of belligerent satirist of all things held dear in American culture; a slayer of sacred cows.
-His lifelong alcoholism can be seen splashed haphazardly across the pages of his novels, as he hurriedly pokes fun at American virtues (as well as vices), though his satires rarely raise audiences to the point of laughter.
+Sinclair Lewis comes to light as a somewhat belligerent satirist of all things held dear in American culture; he is a slayer of sacred cows.
+His lifelong alcoholism can be seen splashed haphazardly across the pages of his novels.
+He hurriedly pokes fun at American virtues (as well as vices), though his satires rarely raise audiences to the point of laughter.
 They are, instead, austere and grave, yet fast-paced and one-dimensional.
-His novels are presented as long, meandering, and incomplete, though they are certainly compelling in their varying vignettes (such as in the case of Carol’s first party she throws in Gopher Prairie).
-One has to wonder if Lewis would continue his lambasting of small town, American life had he survived into the present day wherein many “main streets” have struggled almost to the point of non-existence.
+His novels are long, meandering, and incomplete, though they are certainly compelling in their varying vignettes (such as in the case of Carol’s first party she throws in Gopher Prairie).
+One has to wonder if Lewis would continue lambasting small town American life had he survived into the present-day wherein many “main streets” have struggled almost to the point of non-existence.
 Would he, instead, look back fondly on a former age in which people once came together out of a shared goal of mutual prosperity to build little towns and main streets across the nation?

 Here are a few memorable passages from Main Street: